v0.7.0 ships today (2026-05-12) and turns CRW from a scraping API into a scraping and reasoning API. Three new capabilities land at once:

 /v1/search—summarizeResults: trueattaches asummaryto each scraped result.

-Most "AI scrape" or "AI search" APIs lock you into one provider, mark tokens up 2–5×, and charge a flat per-result fee that hides the underlying model.
+Most "AI scrape" or "AI search" APIs lock you into an opaque model, mark tokens up 2–5×, and charge a flat per-result fee.
 The bet is that you won't notice the markup because LLM pricing is opaque.

 CRW takes the opposite bet.
-The LLM call runs inside the engine but with your credentials.
+The LLM call runs inside the engine on a managed model with a low effective per-token cost, and the whole cost shows up as a small, bounded slice of CRW credits.
 Three things follow:

 - You see the real price.